merendamattia/merendamattia.github.io/index.md

 ## Hi, I'm Mattia!

-I'm Saverio Mattia Merenda, a recent graduate in Computer Science from the University of Parma, Italy.
+I'm Saverio Mattia Merenda, a Master's Student in Computer Science from the University of Parma, Italy.

 Throughout my academic journey, I have gained extensive experience in software development, research, and static analysis.
 Notably, I played a key role in the development of [EVMLiSA](https://github.com/lisa-analyzer/evm-lisa), a static analyzer for EVM bytecode, and contributed to various AI and blockchain-related initiatives.